Rutland Fire Clay Company

 Now known as Rutland Products, the company sells a line of stove and fireplace maintenance products.

-According to the company website, Rutland offers over 700 products, ranging from fire starters, silicone sealants, chimney cleaning supplies, stove door replacement gaskets, and more.
-The company no longer uses asbestos in any of its products.
+According to the company website, Rutland offers over 700 products, including fire starters, silicone sealants, chimney cleaning supplies, stove door replacement gaskets, and more.
+Rutland no longer uses asbestos in any of its products.

 If you worked with Rutland products during the period of asbestos use, talk to an asbestos law firm to find out how you can seek compensation.